unclemusclez/monerowp/README.md

 * Click on "Save changes"

 ## Info on server authentication
 It is reccommended that you specify a username/password with your wallet rpc.
-This can be done by starting your wallet rpc with `sikka-wallet-rpc --rpc-bind-port 18082 --rpc-login username:password --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon.
-Alternatively, you can use the `--restricted-rpc` flag with the wallet rpc like so `./sikka-wallet-rpc --testnet --rpc-bind-port 18082 --restricted-rpc --wallet-file wallet/path`.
+This can be done by starting your wallet rpc with `walletd --rpc-bind-port 18082 --rpc-login username:password --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon.
+Alternatively, you can use the `--restricted-rpc` flag with the wallet rpc like so `./walletd --testnet --rpc-bind-port 18082 --restricted-rpc --wallet-file wallet/path`.

 ## Donating Me
 XMR Address   : `41kGrwzD9jzTgdRJbGZ3YbGBTJezqWYD1AGyRgBQkTmcXkyJoGABQ1V5ra1vxiQmd4Hk3dsuxbvqKR3sJqN9YN8y7v3oVWr`